School Science Lessons

 Picrotoxin

-It occurs in Anamirta cocculus (fish berry), dried fruit poisonous berry.
+It occurs in Fish berry (Anamirta cocculus), which is a dried fruit and poisonous berry.

 See diagram: Picrotoxinin compound.